 The Americans themselves have always confused the origin of their society within the origin of the republic.
 American history did not begin in 1776, and Washington is the father of the United States government rather than the father of his country. […] Before the revolution, there was a more inclusive American society which extended to Nova Scotia and Quebec.
 The revolution divided American society into two political systems and, evolution toward democracy, which was well underway before the revolution, continued on both sides of the frontier.

 For some Americans, British North America served as a far more literal and visceral beacon of freedom.
-From the 1830s to the 1860s, after the Westminster Parliament had abolished slavery throughout the British Empire and before the Civil War, thousands of enslaved black Americans escaped along the Underground Railroad into Canada.
+At the urging of Lieutenant Governor John Graves Simcoe, a committed abolitionist, the Province of Upper Canada passed the Act Against Slavery in 1793 (the 2nd session of its 1st parliament); while it did not abolish slavery outright, it banned the slave trade and ensured that slavery died out in what is now Ontario by the War of 1812.
+The Imperial Parliament finally fulfilled William Wilberforce’s vision and banned slavery outright throughout the British Empire in 1833.
+From the 1830s to the 1860s especially, thousands of enslaved black Americans escaped along the Underground Railroad into Canada.
 This migration ramped up especially after the US Congress enacted the Fugitive Slave Act as part of the Compromise of 1850 and denied the Northern free states the right to let such laws go unenforced and to allow former slaves who escaped bondage in the South to live freely in the North.
-(Incidentally, this statute law punches another hole in the Lost Causers’ mythology about the Civil War as stemming from “states’ rights”).
+(Incidentally, this statute law punches another hole in the Lost Causers’ mythology about the Civil War as stemming from “states’ rights”, given that the South freely trampled upon the rights of Northern states to grant amnesty to and free fugitive slaves).
 The triviality and low stakes of the complaints of affluent Democrats whose preferred candidate lost a presidential election in 2004 and 2016 becomes so obvious and so obviously petty by comparison.

 Canadians often move to the United States for economic reasons – but they do so quietly and without fanfare.
 They don’t make spectacles of themselves within Canada before emigrating; they simply leave and move to the United States in order to make more money.
 Indeed, boasting about such intentions would invite ridicule and accusations of betrayal for contributing to the “Brain Drain,” an issue all the vogue in the 1990s.
 In contrast, the Americans tend to flee to Canada for political reasons.